Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

 Fed primarily by the Werribee River, this reservoir plays a critical role in the South East Coast (Victoria) drainage division.
 Managing the flow from the Werribee River ensures that downstream agricultural zones receive consistent supply.
 The South East Coast (Victoria) region relies heavily on the seasonal inflows captured here.

 Agriculture in the surrounding areas of Victoria depends heavily on the water security provided by Melton Reservoir.
 Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
-Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.
+Without the buffer provided by this massive 14 GL storage, regional farming would face extreme volatility.

 Looking ahead, the trajectory of Melton Reservoir's water levels will depend heavily on upcoming seasonal rainfall patterns.
-Continuous telemetry and advanced hydrological modeling are employed to forecast storage changes.
+State water authorities utilize highly sophisticated monitoring tools to ensure every drop is accounted for.
 Resilience against extreme weather events remains the ultimate goal for the managers of this critical infrastructure.